 Fox Crossing Police Department sworn officers are required to attend both classroom and practical hands-on emergency vehicle operation biennially.
 The State of Wisconsin requires law enforcement officers to attend four hours of emergency vehicle operation training biennially.
-Fox Crossing Police Department sworn personnel completed this requirement in 2019 and is scheduled for additional pursuit training in 2021.
+Fox Crossing Police Department sworn personnel completed this requirement in 2021 and will require additional pursuit training in 2023.
 The training is hosted at Fox Valley Technical College Public Safety Training Center.

-The following high-speed pursuits were reported in 2020:
+The following pursuits were reported to the State of Wisconsin in 2021: